rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Prearchive_Cleanup/prearchive_cleanup_instructions.md

   This renaming helps to resolve merge conflicts.
   At the bottom of the page is a Submit button, which allows you to archive the session.

-  **Note:** The merging together of a prearchive session and an archived session with the same name also happens on this page.
-After you press Submit, the system will inform you of the duplicate scan series numbers that are causing a conflict.
-If it is possible to rename some of the scan series numbers and merge the two sessions together, a **Continue** button will appear after pressing Submit to allow you to do the merge.
+  **Note:** If a prearchive session and an archived session have the same name, they can be merged on this page if the cause of the conflict is duplicate scan series numbers.
+After you press submit, the system will check for duplicate scan series numbers, if they have been found.
+If a merge is possible, you can press the Continue button to proceed, and the system will automatically rename the duplicate scan series numbers and complete the merge.

 - **Delete**:
   Use the **Delete** button (on the far right) to delete a session if it is not needed.